hakobtp/blog/devops/docker/1/1_Container_architecture.md

 Control groups protect the system from “noisy neighbors.”
 This is a situation where one container uses too many resources and slows down everything else.
 With cgroups, Docker can limit how much CPU, memory, or other resources each container can use.

+## The Container Runtime

+A Docker host uses two main tools for the container runtime: `containerd` and `runc`.

+- `runc` is the low-level tool.
+It actually creates and runs containers using Linux features.
+- `containerd` builds on top of `runc` and adds higher-level operations such as image management, container lifecycle control, and storage handling.

+Both tools are open source and are now part of the CNCF (Cloud Native Computing Foundation).

+The container runtime is responsible for the entire life cycle of a container.
+It can:
+- Pull an image from a registry
+- Create a container from that image
+- Start and run the container
+- Stop and delete the container when it’s no longer needed

+For example, if you run `docker run ubuntu`, the runtime fetches the Ubuntu image (if needed), creates a container, and starts it with the default command.

+## The Docker Engine

+The Docker engine sits above the container runtime and provides extra features that make Docker easier to use.
+It includes:

+- Networking libraries
+- Storage drivers
+- Plugin support
+- A REST API used for automation

+The Docker command-line interface (CLI) communicates with this REST API.
+When you type a command like `docker ps`, the CLI sends a request to the Docker engine, and the engine responds with the container information.

 ---

 - [HOME](./../../../README.md)